 Because of this connection, Paul explains the reward that comes with each successfully treated object.
 “My enjoyment is in hearing the stories behind the items that come in, since most are restored for sentimental reasons, and seeing our client’s satisfaction and surprise when they get their items back.”

-Laura has been with Trefler’s for over 20 years.
+Laura Sheehan-McDonald has been with Trefler’s since 2000.
 As both Vice President and Head Conservator, Laura leads the studio, the artists and the logistics alongside executing a workload of regular restoration projects.

 Specializing in painting, color matching and faux painting, Laura works primarily within the the Decorative Arts and Furniture Departments on restorations that require refinishing, in-painting, faux-finishing and gilding.